nadeemZe/delivery_restaurants/README.md

 A new Flutter project.

-## Getting Started

-This project is a delivery app UI developed with Flutter.
+## This project is a delivery app UI developed with Flutter.

 ![1](https://user-images.githubusercontent.com/84441265/167265977-a316c3e3-e482-4f4e-9498-4d90a5d54d12.jpg)
   -gif image